hpc2n/selecting-modules/docs/programs.md

 ### Example 1: Matplotlib

-Matplotlib prerequisites vary significantly across HPC centers: some require none, some need one, some need two, and in some cases Matplotlib is only an extension of another module ([more info on how to find Matplotlib at different HPC centers here](https://uppmax.github.io/HPC-python/day2/matplotlib-intro.html#load-and-run)).
-A good starting point is to view the output of `ml spider matplotlib` (or `ml avail matplotlib` on NSC), pick an arbitrary version, and view `ml spider matplotlib/<version>`.
+Matplotlib prerequisites vary significantly across HPC centres: some require none, some need one, some need more than one, and in some cases Matplotlib is only an extension of another module ([more info on how to find Matplotlib at different HPC centres here](https://uppmax.github.io/HPC-python/day2/matplotlib-intro.html#load-and-run)).

+If you only want to see what Matplotlib depends on, a good starting point is to view the output of `ml spider matplotlib` (or `ml avail matplotlib` on NSC), pick an arbitrary version, and view `ml spider matplotlib/<version>`.

 All of the following code blocks in this example are taken from Cosmos.